Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Method

-First, we use the constant relative motion model to predict object position in current Lidar coornidate, which, together with object detection position, constitutes the position error term $ {{\bf{e}}_l} $.
-Meanwhile, the direction error term $ {{\bf{e}}_d} $ is formed by the relative motion direction of the object, the 3D-BB size is used to calculate the scale error term $ {{\bf{e}}_s}$ and object point cloud number is used to calculate the shape error term $ {{\bf{e}}_n} $.
-Then, the association matrix is solved by Kuhn-Munkres algorithm to obtain the matching relationship of objects between frames.
+First, we use the constant motion model to predict object position, which, together with the object detection position, forms the position error term $ {{\bf{e}}_p} $.
+Meanwhile, the direction error term $ {{\bf{e}}_d} $ is formed by the relative object motion direction, and the 3D-BB size is used to calculate the scale error term $ {{\bf{e}}_s}$.
+Then the association matrix is solved by Kuhn-Munkres algorithm to obtain the object matching relationship.
 The calculation method of each error term can refer to \cite{bai2022apollo}.

+For objects that are tracked in last frame but no matching relationship is currently found, we use the constant motion model to infer their positions in the subsequent two frames.
+If still no successful matching is found, they will be removed.

-To robustly and accurately compute relative motion increments of each object, this paper designs a least-squares estimation method that fuses both 3D-BB and geometric point clouds.
-First, we use the voxelized general ICP algorithm proposed in \cite{koide2021voxelized} to construct the cost function of object point cloud.
-At the same time, the constant relative motion model will be used for correcting the distortion caused by Lidar and object motion.
+Then, we use the voxelized G-ICP algorithm proposed in \cite{koide2021voxelized} to construct the cost function of object point cloud $ {{\bf{\gamma }}^{i}} $ (object id $ k $ is omitted).
+Meanwhile, considering the point cloud distortion caused by the relative motion of object and robot between frames, we introduce a linear interpolation relative motion model to deal with this problem.